Frequently Asked Questions and rates

 How do I hire someone?

 Start with our Reserve a Worker page to send us your request.
 Or simply call or come by to reassure you have the worker with the skills you require.
 We will provide a worker who meets your specific job needs and who will be ready to go to work.

 How are workers and employers matched?

 We will match you to the best worker for your job.
 When you come to the Center we ask for details regarding the job.
 We then match you with the next worker on the list who meets your needs.
 For example, if you need an expert painter, we will find the next painter waiting to work: we will not match you with the first person on the list if they do not know how to paint.
-We also try to accommodate preferences regarding English proficiency and age, and employers are welcome to request workers by name.
+We also try to accommodate preferences regarding English proficiency and employers are welcome to request workers by name.

 What jobs does a day worker do?

 Usually general labor or cleaning, but the workers have many more skills:

 Entertainment (guitarists, for example)